Are you looking for varied ways to get into some of the popular colleges in countries like the UK, US and Canada for undergraduate studies?

-As you are already now familiar with the essential basics about the SAT, there is more information that you should consider taking note of in order to appear for the SAT Exam.
+As you are already now familiar with the essential basics of the SAT, there is more information that you should consider taking note of in order to appear for the SAT Exam.
 The next section talks about when you can take the SAT Exam and how long it is in terms of total duration.

-When to take SAT Exam
+When to take the SAT Exam

 It is generally recommended for students to take the SAT Exam between Sep-Oct of their 11th grade.
-This will give them the opportunity and advantage to reappear in April and May after their finals exams to improve their score.
+This will give them the opportunity and advantage to reappear in April and May after their final exams to improve their score.
 This is quite a great strategy for students who didn’t score well on their first attempt.

-Duration of SAT Exam
+Duration of the SAT Exam